cloudant/sync-android/doc/migration.md

 * All private API classes are in the `com.cloudant.sync.internal` package.
 API users should not use these classes as fields, method signatures, and implementation details may be subject to change.
-Directly using these classes are calling their methods in these packages is not supported.
+Directly using the classes in these packages or calling their methods is not supported.
 These classes have the same status as those marked "API Status: Private" in the javadoc for the 1.x versions of the library.
 * Everything else under `com.cloudant.sync` is public API and subject